greenbeanx3/greenbeanx3/README.md

 my typing quirk ( kinda for fun but now it's buried into my subconcious ) is a space between punctuation, doubles of the punctuation marks I use ( commas / periods doubled sometimes but not always ) ,, !! i can force myself to stop it if i need to , but it's kinda just force of habit !!

-can't draw at all ( half lies ) but i do jokey art trades / free commissions for close friends ^ _ ^
+can't draw at all ( half lies ) but i do jokey art trades / joke bad free commissions for close friends ^ _ ^

-agere + audhd + multifandom ( SO many fandoms . ) + queer asf ( ( nonbinary / agender genderfluid [ gender is veryyy fluid ] + omniromantic sapphic w/ fem pref + aro-ace spec demisexual/demiromatic orchidromaticisim ( until i'm close to you , blame the demiromaticism/sexuality ) + xenogender / neopronouns user ) )
+agere + audhd + multifandom ( SO many fandoms . ) + queer asf ( ( nonbinary / agender genderfluid [ gender is veryyy fluid ] + omniromantic sapphic w/ fem pref + aro-ace spec demisexual/demiromatic orchidromaticisim/sexuality + xenogender / neopronouns user ) )

 i love all my ponytown mutuals ( even the ones that I don't talk to often, and ESPECIALLY you, solstice/kyle <3 ) !! /plat /gen